A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 I consider the panga to be the fiercest-looking of all machetes.
 It is commonly used in Southern Africa as a weapon.

 Some are made so both sides can be sharpened, meaning it will slice through game (or disembowel someone) fairly quickly.
-The curvature makes it good for slicing as well as light chopping.
+The curvature makes it suitable for slicing as well as light chopping.

 Parang or Golok

 Parang and golok machetes are two types with very similar features.
-They have beautiful, sleek curves to them but the entire blade is narrow.
+They have beautiful, sleek curves, but the entire blade is narrow.

-Because these blades are thick, they are still very strong and great for cutting through thick brush.
+Because these blades are thick, they are still solid and great for cutting through thick brush.

 Spetsnaz

-These were made by the Soviets during WWII and still used by Russian Special Forces today.
+These were made by the Soviets during WWII and are still used by Russian Special Forces today.

 The machete was designed to be a heavy-duty chopping tool, which is why the blade is so thick and heavy.

-A Spetsnaz is really hard to sharpen and not balanced.
+A Spetsnaz is tough to sharpen and not balanced.
 However, a lot of people love them as collector’s items.

 Which Machete Type to Get?

-The type of machete you get mostly depends on where you live – what type of vegetation or wood will you be cutting through?
+The type of machete you get depends on where you live and what kind of vegetation or wood you will cut through.

-Here’s a general breakdown of the best machete to get based on how it will be used.
+Here’s a general breakdown of the best machete based on how it will be used.

-- Cutting through Thin Underbrush: The Latin and Bolo machetes are good for this because they have thinner blades which make it easier to go through thin brush without straining yourself.
+- Cutting through Thin Underbrush: The Latin and Bolo machetes are suitable for this because they have thinner blades, making it easier to go through thin brush without straining yourself.

 - Clearing Thick Brush: You’ll need a machete with a thicker blade to go through thicker brush.
 The Parang and Golok are good choices.
 The Kukri also works well because its curved blade can hook branches.